dgg32/neo4j_genome_ko/README.md

 2. Then use **download_kegg_various_databases.py** again to download the KO:

     python download_kegg_various_databases.py ko  [ko_output_folder]

+Sometimes these two commands will fail because of the network connection.
+Rerun the command.
+It will check the which files are already downloaded and then it will fill up those missing file.

 3. Use **genome_parser.py** to process the genome data: